 The Threat: Open Pit Cyanide Gold Mine

 Conglomerate Mesa is at the threat of a large scale, open pit cyanide gold mine.
 The specific kind of gold is known as Carlin, which is a fine and even powdery type of gold.
 The gold is extracted by piling the collected ore into heaps and then spraying cyanide over the ore to dilute it down to gold.
 This is the first case of a mining threat to National Desert Conservation Land under the larger Desert Renewable Energy Conservation Plan.
-The procedures that either permit or deny this open pit gold mine will set the precedent for how stringently future mining developments will be reviewed in the future.
+The procedures that either permit or deny this open-pit gold mine will set the precedent for how stringently future mining developments will be reviewed in the future.
 However, before a mine can happen, exploration must be conducted.

 Most recently, an Environmental Assessment conducted by the Bureau of Land Management in May of 2018 approved 7 exploratory drill sites accessed by helicopter.
 These operations are aimed to evaluate the viability of a gold mining operation at Conglomerate Mesa.
 This 24/7 project will require miles of water hose laid into the mesa, massive light structures powered by a 10,000-watt generator, multiple helicopter trips a day, and many more invasive actions on the land.
 This will undoubtedly disrupt critical wildlife corridors, damage plant species, infiltrate the desert night sky, poison our water supply, taint sacred tribal lands, and much more.
 With an approved environmental assessment, upheld by the BLM state office, drilling could begin anytime.
 No public notice is required when a new company joins this project and begins exploration.
 We need all hands on deck to let any company who considers joining this project know that opposition is strong and they will be met with heavy resistance.
 An open-pit cyanide heap leach gold mine and any associated exploratory drilling is not welcome at Conglomerate Mesa.